(716) 759-4529 Tap to Call — Free Consultation

 Rule 7: We will not dwell on things that did not work in the past, but instead will focus on the future we would like to create.

 Divorce mediation is not the place to relitigate the past.
-Reliashing old hurts, failures, and resentments keeps the conversation stuck and emotional.
+Rehashing old hurts, failures, and resentments keeps the conversation stuck and emotional.
 This rule gives the mediator permission to gently redirect when the conversation turns to blame about what went wrong.
 Instead, the question becomes: "What do we both need going forward?"
 This is the difference between closure and resolution.

 Rule 8: We agree to make a conscious, sincere effort to refrain from unproductive arguing, venting, or narration, and agree to use our time in mediation to work toward what we perceive to be our fairest and most constructive agreement possible.